 \subsubsection{The spectrum of the Schr\"{o}dinger family within a representation of $SL_2(\R) \times SO(n)$}

-We will be interested in the spectrum of the Schr\"{o}dinger family within a representation of $SL_2(\R) \times SO(n)$, mainly in $\boldsymbol{H}^{\infty}$.
-In this section we explain that in this setting calculating the spectrum and solutions within each $SO(n)$-isotypic component is enough to determine the spectrum and solutions in the ambient topological vector space.
+We will be interested in the spectrum of the Schr\"{o}dinger family within a representation of $SL_2(\R)\times SO(n)$, mainly in $\mathcal{S}(\boldsymbol{H})$.
+We show that in our setting calculating the spectrum and solutions within each $SO(n)$-isotypic component is enough to determine the spectrum and solutions in the ambient topological vector space.